devesh760/git-stash-sync/readme.md

 # Git Stash Sync 🚀
-A CLI tool to **automatically track and back up Git stashes to a remote branch**.
+A CLI tool to **automatically track and back up Git stashes to a remote ref.
 Never lose your stashes again, even after resetting your laptop!

 ## Features
 ✅ Tracks `git stash push/pop` automatically